Athletic Park - Atlanta, GA

 * Non-conference games

-Atlanta's Athletic Park -- sometimes called Athletic Park II to differentiate it from an earlier park -- was a very short-lived athletic park used by the Southern Association baseball team of the city, the Atlanta Atlantas (later the Crackers) from April 1894 through March 1895.
-The grounds were built on a long-undeveloped field between Jackson Street and Wheat Street by Atlanta's Consolidated Street Railroad Company, who sponsored the construction of a rail route to the field, in addition to outfitting it with grandstands and fences [1].
 At first, the construction of the field stalled due to an injunction from nearby residents, however, a judge ruled in favor of allowing the construction of "the prettiest ball park in the south."
-Work was completed in just a handful of days, with the first pitch taking place on April 7th [2] [3] [4].
-Just over a month after the park opened, the Conslidated company outfitted the park with a horse race track added electric lights to the field, bright enough so that "there will not be an inch of the track that will be out of sight at any time" [5].
+Work was completed in just a handful of days, with the first pitch taking place on April 7th, 1894.
+Just over a month after the park opened, the Conslidated company outfitted the park with a horse race track added electric lights to the field, bright enough so that "there will not be an inch of the track that will be out of sight at any time" [3].

-In addition to the Atlantas' baseball games and the horse races, the Georgia Tech football team played their home games in the park in 1894; they might have also played there in 1895, had they fielded a team.
-Instead, the field hosted a handful of important games, including an exciting game between Virginia and Vanderbilt, who were in the thick of competing for champion of the South.
-By March 1896, however, the the newly-renovated Brisbane Park had reopened, and the Atlantas chose not to renew their contract on the park; instead, they were renovating a new park in the Ponce de Leon area (not, notably, the Ponce de Leon Park -- later Spiller Park -- which opened in 1907, though it may have been a more minor forerunner).
-By January 1896, the grandstands had been removed, supposedly for the new park, however arrangements stalled, and the Atlantas spent the following season back at Brisbane park; it is not known what became of the disassembled stands [6] [7].
-Apparently, part of the wrangling over location was caused by competing railcar companies [8].
+By March 1896, however, the the newly-renovated Brisbane Park had reopened, and the Atlantas chose not to renew their contract at Athletic Park; instead, they moved to a new park in the Ponce de Leon area (not, notably, the Ponce de Leon Park -- later Spiller Park -- which opened in 1907, though it may have been a more minor forerunner).
+By January 1896, the grandstands had been removed, supposedly for a new athletic venue in Ponce de Leon Park, however arrangements stalled, forcing the Atlantas to spend the following season back at Brisbane Park.
+At this time, the grounds gradually reverted back to their old use: primarily, circus grounds [4].

 An image showing the empty land of the former Athletic Park on two sheets from the 1899 Sanborn Fire Map of Atlanta [9].